Installing IDA Application

 1. Login to the WebSphere Integrated Solutions Console as an administrator (URL: https://host:port/ibm/console/login.do?action=secure).

-2. In left navigation bar, click the New Application»New Enterprise Application.
+2. In the left navigation bar, click the New Application»New Enterprise Application.

-4. Choose the Fast Path option. click Next button.
+4. Choose the Fast Path option.
+Click the Next button.

-6. There is nothing to change in step 2 and step3.
-And step 4 is used to configure values for contexts root in web modules, we should set the Context Root as /ida as shown below.
+6. There is nothing to change in step 2 and step 3.
+And step 4 is used to configure values for context roots in web modules, we should set the Context Root as /ida as shown below.

 7. There is nothing to change in step 5.
-In step 6, click finish button and wait for the server to complete the installation of IDA web application.
-When finished, click the WebSphere enterprise application in left navigation bar, you can see that the IDA web application is in Enterprise Applications table.
+In step 6, click the Finish button and wait for the server to complete the installation of the IDA web application.
+When finished, click the WebSphere enterprise application in the left navigation bar, you can see that the IDA web application is in the Enterprise Applications table.

-1. Click the link of the ida-web in the table and go to the app confiugration page.
+1. Click the link of the ida-web in the table and go to the app configuration page.

 2. Click the Class loading and update detection link as shown below.